obicho/ctoblog/content/essays/feedback-to-columbia-magazine-on-cyberwarfare-article.md

 ---
-title: "Feedback to Editor on the Cyberwarfare article"
+title: "Feedback to Columbia Magazine on the Cyberwarfare article"
 date: 2019-07-13T00:42:36-07:00
 draft: false
 toc: false